oVirt/ovirt-site/source/feature/open-vswitch.html.md

 ### Test if openvswitch service is running

-### New config parameter 'enabled_default'

-With this parameter, all networks sent from engine will be handled as OVS=1 unless OVS=0 is explicitly declared.

 ### Enable ovs options in Engine by default

 ### Raise exception on dhclient fail